China’s Silk Road revival hits the buffers

 On another planned high-speed line from southern China to Singapore, the Thai stretch of the railway was delayed by tussles over financing and protective labor regulations, and it was only in July that the military government finally approved $5.2 billion to start construction.

-Work is under way on the 415-kilometer (260-mile) part of the line in Laos, a staunch ally of Beijing.
+Work is under way on the 415-kilometre (260-mile) part of the line in Laos, a staunch ally of Beijing.

 But even there the project has stoked controversy due to its huge price tag—at $5.8 billion, roughly half the country’s 2015 GDP—and the question of how much deeply poor Laos will gain from the project.